 New year’s Eve fireworks under the aurora

 I always wanted to take a photo of the New Year’s Eve fireworks under the aurora.
-At the 2015 to 2016 New Year’s Eve, I finally was lucky, but unfortunately not prepared.
+This New Year’s Eve, I finally was lucky, but unfortunately not prepared.
 One would need a tripod due to the long exposure needed.
 We saw the aurora and fireworks on our way home from a dance performance we had given.
 Since we had the camera with us, I just took a chance.
 The photo turned out acceptable given the circumstances.
 What do you think?

 Every northern culture has its stories and legends around the Northern Lights.
 In many of them, the aurora is related to spirits.
 Some of these legends relate the whistling and crackling noise that sometimes accompanies an aurora to the voices of the spirits communicating with the people on Earth.

 One legend interprets the aurora as a spirit in great demand in helping by the best shamans.
 In this case, the spirit is seen as alive as the men and women on Earth.
 The aurora is thought to come close when you whistle at it.
 If you spit at it, the aurora would gather in the middle and form a new display.
 I never tried either of them.